 Summer is arguably one of the most on-the-go seasons of the year, with an endless amount of outdoor adventures and activities to enjoy.
-But, that also means you may need to plan for more quick-and-easy snacks that can easily be thrown in your bag for that impromptu beach day or afternoon hike.
+But, that also means you may need to plan for more quick-and-easy snacks and energy bites that can easily be thrown in your bag for that impromptu beach day or afternoon hike.

 While there are a lot of opinions when it comes to snacking (and how much is too much), it’s always best to focus more on choosing balanced snacks that will keep you feeling full and satisfied, and just trust your body to know how often you personally need a snack.
 Most likely, depending on the day or week, your body’s needs and cravings will change and that is 100 percent okay!

 Despite varying opinions, almost everyone can benefit from having some type of pre-dinner/late-afternoon snack to avoid reaching dinnertime in a state of ravenous hunger.
 Oftentimes, the span between lunch and dinner is the longest period people will go without eating, which is why having a balanced on-the-go snack handy for when that late-afternoon crash starts to hit can come in really handy.

 Keeping a balanced snack on you for your commute home or as pre-workout fuel will prevent you from making unhealthy choices or overeating later and help sustain your energy (and mood) throughout the rest of the day.

 How to Know if Your On-the-Go Snack is Balanced

 The point of having a snack is to help keep your energy levels up, hunger in check and blood sugar balanced – which is the exact opposite of what will happen if your snacks are full of processed grains and refined sugars.
 It’s important to know what to look for in a balanced snack so that you can avoid the dreaded blood sugar crash or ravenous hunger later.